GarinJTanner/pact-sql-scripts/Automatic bans/Readme.md

 ## BAN QUERY

 This query was intended to be an automated ban script.
-It is an accumulation of all behavior that I have considered to be exploitative.
+It is an accumulation of all behavior that should be automatic bans.

 ## BAN QUERY - already warned